 Reconnecting With Your Husband

-Knowing that we respond differently to different things is a step.
+Knowing that we respond differently to different things is a step towards learning how to reconnect with your spouse.
 So how as a woman can you understand what your husband needs to connect with you?

 Some women would say, “Well, if he’s not going to put in any effort why should I”.
 Because it’s your marriage not a game of chess.
 There are many reasons why your spouse might not be making as strong of an effort as he used to.
 Think about it.
 How many times have you turned him down for sex?
 When was the last time you told him how much you appreciate him?
 Do you go out of your way to make sure he feels like a man?
 Seriously it’s not a dang game of chicken, take the first step.
 Put his needs above your own.
 And I bet you’ll be pleasantly surprised by the response.